It has been 48 hours since I experienced the scariest moment of my life.

 I can’t seem to catch my breath.
 My body aches in so many different places, my hands are numb, my head is swirling, my thoughts are all mixed up.

-I looked down and saw that I was in the middle of the street, my shoe is off, my leg can’t move, my arm is throbbing and my baby, my baby boy is bleeding.
+I looked down and saw that I was in the middle of the street.
+I was no longer on the crosswalk.
+My shoe is off, my leg won’t move, my arm is throbbing and my baby, my baby boy is bleeding.
 I wrap my hands around his little head and kiss him.

 I can’t stop kissing him.